abhinav4848/Obsidian-Medicine/spirometry.md

 They have FEV1/FVC: <0.7
 #confusion
 ## Asthma
-BDR with spirometry is [[asthma- diagnosis#Second line investigation|2nd line test]] to diagnose asthma.
+BDR with spirometry is [[asthma- diagnosis (algorithm)#Second line investigation|2nd line test]] to diagnose asthma.
 Here, spirometry improves after bronchodilators (reversible obstruction).
 Also, [[asthma- investigations#Peak expiratory flow (PEF) variability|asthma worse at night]] & early morning so Peak flow will show variability

 *See [[asthma- severity assessment|Assess severity of asthma]] for the grading of Asthma severity.*